Craig-97/Racing-Setup-Garage/README.md

 How to run:
   - cd server
   - yarn run dev
-  - visit ocalhost:3000
+  - visit localhost:3000

 This will run the API and webpack dev server

 -------------------------------------------------------------

-*Currently WIP, the application will allow you to filter down racing games from multiple platforms in order to find/upload car setups.*
+*Currently WIP, the application will allow you to filter down racing games from multiple platforms, cars and specific tracks in order to find/upload the car setups you need. *